 The two photographs below compare the proctitis detected on colonoscopy in February 2018 (left) with the normal mucosa seen on July 15, 2020 (right).

 They took mucosal biopsies from my terminal ileum, caecum, transverse colon, and rectum during the colonoscopy.
 Histopathological examination of these biopsies, the report of which I received only yesterday (July 29, 2020), showed no significant pathology.

 Conclusion and Change of Treatment Plan

 The obvious conclusion is that my ulcerative colitis is in clinical, endoscopic, and histologic remission.

-Needless to say, I’m overjoyed with the results of the investigations performed this month because they indicate endoscopic and histologic remission of my ulcerative colitis, which accompany my clinical remission.
-I’m also pleased that my medications now follow a (more convenient) twice daily regimen, instead of the thrice daily regimen I was on until yesterday.
+I’m delighted with the results of the investigations performed this month because they show endoscopic and histologic remission of my ulcerative colitis, which accompanies my clinical remission.
+I’m also pleased that my medications now follow a (more convenient) twice daily regimen instead of the thrice-daily regimen I was on until yesterday.